-Similarly, on I-15, the solutions being studied are designed to provide motorists a choice when traveling along this freeway and to encourage economic growth, a sustainable environment, and a high quality of life for everyone who lives, works and travels in and through San Bernardino County.
+Similarly, on I-15, SBCTA is examining solutions to provide motorists a choice when traveling along this freeway and to encourage economic growth, a sustainable environment, and a high quality of life for everyone who lives, works and travels in and through San Bernardino County.

 Managed Lanes can improve traffic flow and give drivers a choice in how they travel on the freeway.
-Adding one HOV/Carpool Lane to reduce the number of cars on the road will help some, but traffic is most likely to become congested again within a decade.
-Traffic studies show adding two Express Lanes are a long-term solution to relieve congestion in all lanes.
+While adding one HOV/Carpool Lane to reduce the number of cars on the road could help some, traffic is most likely to become congested again within a decade.
+Traffic studies showed adding two Express Lanes are a long-term solution to relieve congestion in all lanes.
+In July 2017, the SBCTA Board approved the I-10 Corridor Project environmental document and construction of the first phase of the I-10 Express Lanes.

 Express Lanes use innovative technology that measures the congestion level on the freeway and sets a toll based on volume.
 Pricing is highest during peak commute hours or if there is a special event causing significant traffic delays.
 Motorists may choose to pay a toll to travel faster on the Express Lanes, with carpools enjoying free or reduced tolls depending on congestion.
 The cost is always displayed so motorists can choose whether to pay and use the Express Lanes or remain in the free General Purpose Lanes.